wp-plugins/bepro-listings/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Searchable listings (business, directory, classifieds, store finder) w/ options like (google maps, gallery, front end upload, & buddypress)
+Custom listings (business, directory, classifieds, store finder) w/ options like (google maps, gallery, front end upload, & ajax search/filter)

 == Description ==
 BePro Listings allows you to list anything incluing, images, documents, audio, and videos on any page or post.
-Shortcodes & widgets help you to search and showcase this information in various formats including multiple listing templates and google maps.
-This is the perfect foundation for your listings site.
+Shortcodes & widgets help you to search, filter and showcase this information in various ways including google maps and multiple listing templates.
+Choose between our easy one page/shortcode setup with ajax features or configurable distributed architechture.

 [Main Site](http://beprosoftware.com/) | [Support Forum](http://beprosoftware.com/forums/) | [Documentation & Add Ons](http://beprosoftware.com/products/bepro-listings/) | [Bundles](http://www.beprosoftware.com/bundles/)

 = Easy Setup (Just one and done) =

-Put our all in one shortcode [bl_all_in_one] in any page or post.
-Then on the options page in the admin (Bepro Listings -> Options), click the search/listings tab.
-Select "Ajax Page" from the "how links open" select box.
+Put this shortcode [bl_all_in_one] in any page or post.
+Confirm "Ajax Page" is selected on the BePro Listings admin page for the option "how links open".
 Thats it, everything works on one page (map, listings,categories,etc).
-When you are ready for custom configurations, we have a plethora of options.
+When you are ready for custom configurations, we have a plethora of extra shortcodes and options.

 = Popular Uses =